2016 Convention Volunteer Job Descriptions

 - Process on-site registrations (detailed instructions will be provided at the convention).

-- Hand out goody bags, convention programs, and name badge holders.
+- Hand out goody bags, convention programs, and name badges.

 - Direct any questions, issues that need to be resolved, membership inquiries, etc. to the On-Site Registration Coordinator.

 Workshop hosts are staffed in each general session workshop room during the convention.
 General session workshops will have one workshop host per room.
-Teen program will have two couples or four adults serving as workshop hosts and helpers.
+The Christian Teen program will have several adults serving as hosts and assistants.
 The ballroom will have three workshop hosts during the morning keynote and two hosts the rest of the day.
 Each workshop room will have a clipboard for the workshop host that will include a detailed checklist for you to follow.
 Workshop hosts should arrive at the workshop room 15 minutes before the workshop is to start.
 Workshop hosts are responsible for the following:

 - Greet attendees, help them find seats, encourage them to move in as the room fills.